ringcentral/engage-digital-messaging-ios/README.md

 the chat in tab, modal, popover or even customly designed containers and has rich customization options to fit perfectly in your application.

+Please refer to [Technical Website](http://mobile-messaging.dimelo.com) for other technical references.

 Getting Started
 ---------------

-Follow these steps to integrate the Dimelo Mobile Messaging in your application.
+Follow these steps to integrate the Dimelo Mobile SDK in your application.

 1) Install the Dimelo library either via CocoaPods or manually (see below).